yuewuo/fusion-blossom/tutorial/src/demo/example-qec-codes.md

 We use `SolverSerial` here as an example.
 Other solvers like `SolverDualParallel` and `SolverParallel` requires more input, please check Rust documentation for more information.
 For the example QEC codes, we provide the initializer for the solver, but essentially it's a very simple format.
-Please check [Construct Graph Chapter](./construct-graph.md) for more details of constructing your own decoding graph initializer.
+Please check [Construct Decoding Graph Chapter](./construct-decoding-graph.md) for more details of constructing your own decoding graph initializer.

 ```python
 initializer = code.get_initializer()